kalepail/stellar-quest-bounties/README.md

 - **Step 5: Claim your reward**
   - Once the review has concluded your bounty will either be resolved as ineligible (unlikely but possible in the case of a weak attempt or ineligible duplicate bounty claims) or ready for payout.
   - If the latter you should adjust the title for your bounty with a 🟣&nbsp; prefix so we can ensure a timely reward payout.
+  - Payments will be made in the form of claimable balances and a comment with the transaction hash containing that claimable balance will be posted to your issue.
+From there it's a simple task of claiming your XLM bounty reward!

 ## Flow for Bounty Reviewers

-Ready to review bounties and claim credit tokens for your expertise?
+Ready to review bounties and get paid for your expertise?
 Here's how.

 - **Step 1: Choose a bounty**
   - Look through [all of the available bounties](https://github.com/tyvdh/stellar-quest-bounties/issues) in the `Issues` tab in this repo.
 They are divided into 3 difficulty levels so chose ones which feel appropriate to your skill, level of involvement and the earning potential that excites you.